-Windows offers a number of sign-in options including Password (\mathbb{Q}), PIN (\mathbb{H}) and Picture password (\mathbb{N}) authentication to prevent from unauthorized access.
+Windows offers a number of sign-in options including Password (公), PIN (罪), Windows Hello (喬) and Picture password (云) authentication to prevent from unauthorized access.
 If you have multiple sign-in methods set for a user account, you can select an option on the Windows login screen by clicking sign-in options.
-Password authentication is the default sign-in option.